 Assistance and information are available for writing resumes, preparing for interviews, and completing employment applications.

-The Counseling Office provides free, confidential counseling services to assist students in coping with the unique stressors of college life.
+The Counseling Office provides free, confidential counseling services to assist students in coping with the unique stress of college life.

 You may download a Special Accommodations form (PDF) and return it to our office.

 To apply for accommodations at Ranger College the following steps MUST be taken:

 2.)
 Documentation of disability must be turned over to the Counselor.